 God was assigned various attributes and his role dramatised in all aspects of their lives.
 Given this realisation, the Supreme Being and other deities are variously portrayed in art, and especially in the poetry of the African communities.
 Moreover, oracles and divination, witches and monsters, the secret societies and the role of ancestors, and legends of old Africa all spoke of human relationships with the Supreme Being.

+Also recounted are myths from central and even southern Africa.
+Together with myths on the first ancestors, the mystery of birth and the origins of death which are prevalent in Africa, the myth of how God left the world to go to his own abode, is probably an attempt to give historical explanations of different peoples.
+These myths are reinforced by legends of old Africa, for example the Golden Stool, Kintu, the inventor king and his successors among others which emphasize the need to respect centralised authority.
 Animal fables also abound in African Mythology, generally discussing relationships between individuals.
 These highlight the experiences of human beings using animal characters.
 Despite being ridden with Eurocentric cliches, it generally introduces one to the African world.
 This makes it easier for the reader to understand modern interpretations by African scholars on the same subject.

 It is very captivating for the general reader.